VanChrisx/VanChrisx/README.md

 - 👋 Hi, I’m @VanChrisx
-- 👀 I’m interested in Fullstack JavaScript/TypeScript
+- 👀 I’m interested in Fullstack JavaScript/TypeScript/QA testing
 - 🌱 I’m currently learning JavaScript and TypeScript
 - 💞️ I’m looking to learn more about the world of programming
 - 📫 How to reach me christianvannoppen@gmail.com